TheKikGen/Volkaoss/README.md

 <img width="250" border="0" src="https://github.com/TheKikGen/Volkaoss/blob/master/doc/Volkaoss_paperbox.jpg?raw=true"  /> <img width="250" border="0" src="https://github.com/TheKikGen/Volkaoss/blob/master/doc/arduino_uno.jpg?raw=true"  />

 I use more and more hardware gear and synths, and a little less frequently software like VST plugins, the urge to touch buttons, turn knobs, plug and unplug cables.
 Thus, my setup is becoming a patchwork of "old" analog synths, sequencing softwares, sampler, and other more or less recent gears ...
 The common point of all this: MIDI (not always).
 And in the world of MIDI, it is sometimes complicated to talk to each other.

+"Volkaoss" (VK if you don't speak Klingon) is a MIDI controller / converter allowing you to play MIDI notes on your Kaossilator Pro 3 as a mono synth, and to use the Volca Sample as a GM drum machine on the MIDI channel 10.
+This is a totally plug and play solution, without soldering, based on the famous Arduino platform.

 ## The Korg Volca Sample :